mortonjt/q2stats-workshops/lessons/differential-abundance.md

 ```

 The `regression-summary.qzv` can be downloaded and directly visualized in [view.qiime2.org](https://view.qiime2.org/).
+This applies to every file that has a `.qzv` extension.
 The top plot corresponds to cross-validation accuracy.
 The bottom plot corresponds to overall model fit.

 The raw differentials can be viewed as a table using the following command.